-8. Notification of Acceptance
+9. Notification of Acceptance

-Applicants will be notified of conditional admission decisions at the end of the summer I semester via student e-mail.
-Students will have two (2) days to respond and confirm the receipt of the notification and a decision to continue in the admission process via student e-mail.
+Applicants will be notified of "conditional" admission decisions by the end of the summer I semester via student e-mail.
+Students will have two (2) business days to respond and confirm receipt of the notification and a decision to continue in the admission process via student e-mail.
 Letters will NOT be sent to personal e-mail.

-9. Acceptance
+10. Acceptance

-Upon "conditional" acceptance to the program, a random drug screen and background check will be completed at the students' expense.
-This is paid for through the student's Castle Branch account.
+Upon "conditional" acceptance to the program, a random drug screen and background check will be done at the student's expense.
+This is paid for through the students Castle Branch account.

-10. The drug screen and background check must be successful/negative to receive "full" acceptance into the Surgical Technology program.
+11. The drug screen and background check must be successful/negative to receive "full" acceptance into the Surgical Technology program.